-We, our executive officers, directors and director nominees, Western Devcon and the continuing investors that are receiving shares of our common stock or common units in the formation transactions and the concurrent private placement have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, including common units, for 180 days after the date of this prospectus without first obtaining the written consent of each of Citigroup Global Markets Inc., Raymond James & Associates, Inc. and RBC Capital Markets, LLC, subject to certain exceptions.
+We, our executive officers, directors and director nominees, Western Devcon and the continuing investors that are receiving shares of our common stock or common units in the formation transactions and the concurrent private placement have agreed not to sell or transfer any common stock or securities convertible into, exchangeable for, exercisable for, or repayable with common stock, including common units, for 180 days after the date of this prospectus without first obtaining the written consent of subject to certain exceptions.
 See "Description of Capital Stock-Restrictions on Ownership and Transfer."